abhik/pebl/docs/src/tutorial.rst

 This tutorial is organized as a series of examples that highlight some of Pebl's various features.
-It is assumed that the reader is familiar with Bayesian networks and the python language.
+It is assumed that the reader is familiar with Bayesian networks and the python language and has read the :ref:`intro`.

 Pebl includes a python library and a command line application that can be used with a configuration file.
 The pebl application is limited compared to the